fsmalkin/llm-doc-highlighting/docs/data-model.md

 ## Canonical highlight output (single highlight)

-This is the minimal shape used to render “context” and “answer” layers.
+This is the minimal shape used to render "context" and "answer" layers.

 ```json
 {